unwxnted/0x1-project-csgo-external-cheat/README.md

 # 0x1-project-csgo-external-cheat
 0x1 is a csgo external cheat coded in python

-this cheat is undetected by vac, please please so that this stays change the antivac on lines 163,164 and 165.
+this cheat is undetected by vac, please so that this stays change the antivac on lines 163,164 and 165.

 # offsets